aidan-brushett/Brushett-et-al-2023_bighorn-sheep-lambing/README.md

 # Repository contents
-This repository contains the data and scripts corresponding to Brushett et al. (2022).
+This repository contains the data and scripts corresponding to Brushett et al. (2023).

+Journal: Movement Ecology.

+DOI : 10.1186/s40462-023-00404-2.

+Title : Changes in movement, habitat use, and response to human disturbance accompany parturition events in bighorn sheep (Ovis canadensis).

 **Scripts:**